yanagiba/swift-lint/README.md

 and the Swift Lint are in active development.
 Though many features are implemented, some with limitations.

-Swift Lint doesn't modify your code, therefore, the tool is _good enough_ to be deployed in production environment while we are working hard on it.
+Swift Lint doesn't modify your code, therefore, the tool is safe to be deployed in production environment while we are working hard towards 1.0 release.
 Please be cautious with bugs, edge cases and false positives (issues and pull requests are welcomed).

 Please also check out the [status](https://github.com/yanagiba/swift-ast#a-work-in-progress) from [swift-ast](https://github.com/yanagiba/swift-ast).